 Fresh air.
 Sunshine.
 Wide-open spaces.
 Open vehicle game drives.
-Africa's sheer expanse and diverse beauty make the continent a fantastic post-lockdown destination for travellers looking for somewhere safe, remote, and away from large crowds, to enjoy a well-earned vacation.
+Africa's sheer expanse and diverse beauty make the continent a fantastic post-lockdown destination for travellers looking for a well-earned escape.
 An African safari is just what the doctor ordered.

-However, trying to keep up with the ever-changing entry requirements and travel protocols for each country can be rather overwhelming.
-We'd like to help you take the stress out of planning your trip by laying out each country's current COVID-19 entry requirements and health screening protocols.
-We'll keep this post updated as the requirements change.
+However, keeping up with ever-changing entry requirements and travel protocols for various African countries can be overwhelming.
+We are here to help you take the stress out of planning your trip by laying out each country's current COVID-19 entry requirements and health screening protocols.
+While we try to keep this post updated as requirements change, we strongly advise you to regularly check government and airline websites for the latest updates and any changes to travel restrictions.

 South Africa